sib-swiss/biodiversity-bioinformatics/docs/course_material/day2/4_homology.md

 You can now download (same as how you downloaded the alignment before trimming) and open **10000at7041.aln.trm.html** (_e.g._ Firefox or another browser) to view the results.

-!!! note "If trimAl did not work you can get the files from the folder instead"
+!!! note "If trimAl failed, you can get the files from the folder instead"
     ```
     cp /workspace/biodivinfo/data/Session2/10000at7041.aln.trm.fasta .
     cp /workspace/biodivinfo/data/Session2/10000at7041.aln.trm.html .